joeyrideout/joeyrideout.github.io/_posts/2018-2-25-cryptocurrency-has-reincentivized-information-security.md

 referred to as a Wild West by security professionals, but it was missing
 something: [digital bank
 robberies](http://storeofvalueblog.com/posts/cryptocurrency-hacks-so-far-august-24th/).
-The likes of Butch Cassidy.
 Now that there is digital cash to steal, we are truly in a Wild West.
 The incentives have made it so.

 ----